JayasreeSuryadevara/Recognizer/README.md

 # PictureBot
-	An simple Image Recognition Software written in JavaScript to practice unsupervised Learning and Neural Network Algorithms like image analysis, classification, and simplfied modelling.
+	An simple Image Recognition Software written in JavaScript to practice Machine Learning and Neural Network Priciples for image analysis, classification, and modelling.

 # Created By
 	Jayasree Suryadevara